danguzzo/CircularEEE_SDModel/README.md

 Now, in the retrospective model, one should import the dataset created.
 The file obtained from importing the data into the model is available in the datasets folder: input_NL408.vdfx.

 The 'potential adoption fraction' must be calibrated by using the variables (a) 'normalised ratio EEE price per PPP' and (b) 'R EEE per household'.
 The pairs of values to be inserted into 'potential adoption fraction' are constituted by [ai, bi].
+This relation means that a certain adoption level is obtained considering the price of the good and the purchasing power of that population.
+When the price lowers and purchasing power is high enough, a certain percentage of the population will access that technology.

 You are trying to make 'adoption purchases' mimic the first peak of 'R EEE commissioning'.
 Once the values for 'potential adoption fraction' are obtained, the output dataset from the retrospective model is used to run the prospective  model.
 The file obtained from the calibration of the retrospective model is available in the datasets folder: prerun_NL408.vdfx.